Non-numerical words for quantities

 The English language has a number of words that denote specific or approximate quantities that are themselves not numbers.
-Along with numerals, and special-purpose words like some, any, much, more, every, and all, they are Quantifiers.
+Along with numerals, and special-purpose words like some, any, much, more, every, few, several, and all, they are quantifiers.
 Quantifiers are a kind of determiner and occur in many constructions with other determiners, like articles: e.g., two dozen or more than a score.
 Scientific non-numerical quantities are represented as SI units.